Witiko/scm-at-arqmath3/paper/presentation.md

 Then, we produced two types of token similarity matrices:

-- *Lexical similarity* matrices, where we used the method of @charlet2017simbow [Section 2.2] to produce similarity matrices using the Levenshtein distance between tokens.
+- *Lexical similarity* matrices, where we used the Levenshtein distance between tokens, and

-- *Semantic similarity* matrices, where we used the method of
-  @charlet2017simbow [Section 2.1] to produce similarity matrices using the cosine similarity between the global token embeddings.
+- *Semantic similarity* matrices, where we used the cosine similarity between the global token embeddings.

 Finally, to produce token similarity matrices that captured both lexical and semantic similarity between tokens, we combined every semantic similarity